 Vaporizing does have a smell but it's much less than smoking, if done outside no one will notice the smell

-You can turn up or down the temperature to control which cannabinoids and terpenes you receive
+You can turn up or down the temperature to control which cannabinoids and terpenes you release

-Vaporizing on lower temperatures allows you to enjoy the lovely taste of the terpenes, especially from sativas
+Vaporizing at lower temperatures allows you to enjoy the lovely taste of the terpenes, especially from Sativa or Sativa leaning cultivars

 Different types of dry herb vaporizers

 There are two types of vaporizers you can buy- portable and tabletop or plug in.
-Plug in vapes are good if you never plan to use it outside your home.
+Plug in vapes are good if you never plan to use it outside your home and are a medical cannabis patient.
 Portable vapes are good for keeping close at hand.

 There's two types of heating methods for vaporizers: